-My primary research interests are applied ethics, bioethics, medical law and health policy, moral psychology, experimental philosophy and phenomenology.
+My primary research interests are bioethics, biotechnology ethics, medical law and health policy, moral psychology, experimental philosophy and phenomenology.
 In the past, I explored issues in aesthetics and the history of philosophy.

 For further details, please drop by my Academia.edu page: